Chinese Art Appraisal

 Almost all forms of sale entail costs over and above the sales price--sometimes up to 50% of the gross sale price!
 Auction houses typically charge fees for commissions, advertising, cataloging, insurance, taxes, unsold fees, seller's premium, etc., some are deducted from the hammer price.
 Auction houses vary considerably in the amount and structure of their fees, so be sure to ask for a full explanation.
 The fees charged by auction houses often make it unprofitable for an average owner to sell his or her objects at auction.
 Selling directly to a buyer (whether a collector or museum) also involves additional costs (insurance, shipping and commissions) typically borne by the seller.

-For many sales you will need to depend on the resources and services of an agent.
+For many sales you will need to depend on the resources and services of a sales agent or dealer.
 The agent serves as your representative in the sale.
 It is his/her job to represent your interests in contacting prospective buyers, negotiating with buyers or auction houses, arranging for shipment, payment of registration fees, and so forth.
 All agents collect commissions from the seller or both the seller and buyer, typically in the form of a percentage of the sale price.
 It is essential that you chose a honest and experienced sales agent, be able to trust him/her completely.
 You should always investigate a prospective agent's qualifications, experience and merits before you sign a sales contract.

 Do I Need an Art Appraisal to Sell My Art?

 No, you don't need an appraisal to sell your art work.
-However, obtaining an appraisal of your art object from a qualified art appraiser will give you an upper hand in price negotiation.
+However, if your artwork is of high quality and by a famous hand, obtaining an appraisal of your art object from a qualified art appraiser will give you an upper hand in the price negotiation.
 Without it, a good original art may sell for far less than its potential value, because you don't know what to expect from the sale and how to negotiate with the buyer.

-Working with an independent art appraiser is better than workinging with appraiser/art broker/dealer, if you undestand the rule for "a conflict of interes."
-An art appraisal prepared by a qualified appraiser help you appreciate your art work in an articulate and professionial manner.
-A typical consultation appraisal for disposition will explain what you have, the quality of your art work and its marketability, as well as some marketing strategies regarding the sale of your art work in its the most appropriate and relevant market place.
+Working with an independent art appraiser is better than workinging with appraisers with wearing many hats (appraiser/ broker, dealer), if you undestand the rule for "a conflict of interes."
+An art appraisal prepared by a qualified appraiser help you appreciate your art work in a detached or professionial manner.
+A typical consultation appraisal for disposition will explain what you have, the quality of your art work and its likely marketability, as well as some marketing strategies regarding the sale of your art work in its most appropriate market place.

 What Should I Do If I Need to Make an Insurance Claim?